Abundance of the chemical elements

-The abundance of chemical elements in the universe is dominated by the large amounts of hydrogen and helium which were produced in the Big Bang.
-Remaining elements, making up only about 2% of the universe, were largely produced by supernovae and certain red giant stars.
-Lithium, beryllium, and boron, despite their low atomic number, are rare because, although they are produced by nuclear fusion, they are destroyed by other reactions in the stars.
-The elements from carbon to iron are relatively more abundant in the universe because of the ease of making them in supernova nucleosynthesis.
-Elements of higher atomic number than iron (element 26) become progressively rarer in the universe, because they increasingly absorb stellar energy in their production.
-Also, elements with even atomic numbers are generally more common than their neighbors in the periodic table, due to favorable energetics of formation.
+The abundance of chemical elements in the universe is dominated by the large amounts of hydrogen and helium which were produced during Big Bang nucleosynthesis.
+Remaining elements, making up only about 2% of the universe, were largely produced by supernova nucleosynthesis.
+Elements with even atomic numbers are generally more common than their neighbors in the periodic table, due to their favorable energetics of formation, described by the Oddo–Harkins rule.

 The abundance of elements in the Sun and outer planets is similar to that in the universe.
 Due to solar heating, the elements of Earth and the inner rocky planets of the Solar System have undergone an additional depletion of volatile hydrogen, helium, neon, nitrogen, and carbon (which volatilizes as methane).
 The crust, mantle, and core of the Earth show evidence of chemical segregation plus some sequestration by density.
 Lighter silicates of aluminium are found in the crust, with more magnesium silicate in the mantle, while metallic iron and nickel compose the core.
-The abundance of elements in specialized environments, such as atmospheres, or oceans, or the human body, are primarily a product of chemical interactions with the medium in which they reside.
+The abundance of elements in specialized environments, such as atmospheres, oceans, or the human body, are primarily a product of chemical interactions with the medium in which they reside.